chaoskagami/corbenik/README.txt

  * AGB Signature fix
  * AGB Bootscreen
+   * Will stop games with corrupted Nintendo logos from running.
+Disable for romhacks if this occurs.
  * TWL Patches

 If you're on 11.0, you also want these:

- * Title Downgrade Fix (Only enable with 11.0 firmware - others will fail)
+ * Title Downgrade Fix (Only enable with 11.0 firmware.)

 If you're deliberately still running older firmware on your NAND, you'll want these: